Communities of Practice

 Community of Practice members (*.pdf)

 This community developed learning outcomes and a rubric to assess student achievement.
-The outcomes and rubric were tested in the spring 2023 semester through the Shared Competencies Academy: Signature Assignments for Civic and Global Responsibility.
+The outcomes and rubric were first tested in the spring 2023 semester, revised to align with the Academic Strategic Plan in fall 2024, and is undergoing full scale assessment in spring 2025.

 Community of Practice members (*.pdf)